Bronchial tree: structure, anatomy. Functions of the bronchi. The structure and role of the bronchi The bronchi are formed

 • interlobar surfaces.

-To better understand where and how the lungs are located in the chest and how they border on other organs and blood vessels, you need to pay attention to the photos that are located in the medical literature.
+To better understand where and how the lungs are located in the chest and how they border with other organs and blood vessels, you need to pay attention to the photos that are located in the medical literature.

-Interestingly, when inhaling with oxygen, not all alveoli are filled, but only a small part of them.
+Interestingly, when you inhale, not all the alveoli are filled with oxygen, but only a small part of them.
 The other part is a kind of reserve that comes into effect during physical activity or stressful situations.
-Maximum amount of the air that a person can inhale characterizes the vital capacity of the respiratory organ.
-It can be from 3.5L to 5L.
-In one breath, a person absorbs about 500 ml of air.
-This is called the tidal volume.
-Vital capacity lungs and tidal volume in women and men are different.
+Maximum amount The air that a person can inhale characterizes the vital capacity of the respiratory organ.
+It can range from 3.5 liters to 5 liters.
+In one breath, a person absorbs approximately 500 ml of air.
+This is called tidal volume.
+Vital capacity lungs and tidal volume are different for women and men.

-Lung function
+Lung functions

 • normalization of blood pH;